How to Import Food Products into India

 - Air Way Bill as mentioned in the Bill of Entry (BoE) for air consignment;

-- In case of aseptic package, declaration by an undertaking from the manufacturer that the representative sealed sample is from the same batch of the consignment;
+- In case of the aseptic package, a declaration by an undertaking from the manufacturer that the representative sealed sample is from the same batch of the consignment;

 - In the absence of representative sample for the aseptic package, the importer should furnish an Undertaking to the effect that they do not have any objection to break open the sealed aseptic container from the consignment and collect the sample for laboratory analysis and the Food Authority is not responsible for any kind of damage to the consignment due to such drawl of sample as it is necessary for the clearance of the consignment.
-Similarly, if the sample quantity is insufficient to draw the duplicate sample, the importer shall submit declaration that ―no claim shall be made for re-testing, if the primary test fails;
+Similarly, if the sample quantity is insufficient to draw the duplicate sample, the importer shall submit a declaration that ―no claim shall be made for re-testing if the primary test fails;

 - High Sea Sale Agreement;